 - Your child will need to eat foods low in phenylalanine for the rest of his life.
 Phenylalanine is found mostly in foods that contain protein.
 The amount of protein your child can have depends on your child's phenylalanine levels, age, weight, and other factors.
 Your child's dietitian will plan and adjust the amount of protein your child is allowed to eat.

 - Your child becomes more irritable and fussy than usual.

-- You have problems helping your child with his diet.
+- You have problems feeding your child.

-- You have questions or concerns about your child's disorder, treatment, or care.
+- You have questions or concerns about your child's condition or care.

-- Your child is not able to eat or drink.
+- Your child cannot eat or drink.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.